nickeisenberg/usefull_setup_instructions/neo4j/INSTRUCTIONS.md

 * The first time you log in, you use `username=neo4j` and `password=neo4j`.
 It will then ask you to set a password.

+* To change the data directory, go to `/etc/neo4j/` and edit the file `neo4j.conf` and change edit the line to `server.directories.data=<path to new dir>`.
+Once you start neo4j back up, the databases will be stored to this folder.
+Only one server can be attached to one folder.